nvim-tree/nvim-tree.lua/README.md

-let g:lua_tree_auto_close = 1 "0 by default, closes the tree when it's the last window let g:lua_tree_follow = 1 "0 by default, this option allows the cursor to be updated when entering a buffer let g:lua_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:lua_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:lua_tree_show_icons = {
+let g:lua_tree_auto_close = 1 "0 by default, closes the tree when it's the last window let g:lua_tree_follow = 1 "0 by default, this option allows the cursor to be updated when entering a buffer let g:lua_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:lua_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:lua_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:lua_tree_show_icons = {
     \ 'git': 1,